 Accommodation Verona & Lake Garda

 When picking a place to stay in Verona, pick accommodation right in the city center (Cittadella, Citta Antica) so you will be able to walk to all the important attractions.
+The map below can help you out with that.

 To pick a place to stay in Lake Garda, that would depend on the mode of transportation you have.
 If you depend on public transportation, I would advise staying closer to the lakeside so you can walk to the lake without spending too much on bus ticket.
 If you rent a car, you can stay a bit further from the lakeside for cheaper, nicer accommodation.

 We stayed at a wonderful villa in Puegnago, with free breakfast, bathtub, huge pool and amazing (farther) view of the lake for only EUR120 per night.
 In comparison, similar place in Desenzano costs at least EUR205 per night.
 If you want more simple room, you could definitely get one for a lot cheaper.
+You can find somewhere nice to stay in Lake Garda as well using the map below.

 Food in Verona & Lake Garda